modernweb-dev/rocket/docs/guides/go-live/social-media.md

 ## Using an SVG File as a src with Nunjucks

-If you have multiple variations it may be easier to save them as svg files and using a template system
+If you have multiple variations it may be easier to save them as SVG files and use a template system.

 WARNING: Untested example